dreamwasp/soft-clicks/README.md

 # soft-clicks

-> A pseudo-ecommerce store selling slimes of all kinds
+> A fictional e-commerce website built using Vue.js and AWS.

 ## Build Setup